Bennett-Heung/MovieLens-Movie-Recommendations/README.md

 |  1839 |      2049 | Happiest Millionaire, The                       |     0.430089 |

 # Results

-After experimenting with each recommendation system, **the recommendation system based on `tags.csv` provides the most appropriate results**.
-These tags strike the most balance between having the least drawback in terms of data limilations and providing recommendations based on a user's inputted preference or taste.
-Note also that despite the quality of recommendations does come at the cost of requiring a significant amount of RAM to run this recommendation system, relative to the other recommendation systems built here.
-If memory is the issue for deploying, the altnerative recommendation systems using the **Genome Tags** and the **baseline recommendation system** are also preferable.
+**The recommendation system based on `tags.csv` provides the most appropriate results after testing**.
+These tags strike the most balance between having the least drawback in terms of limilations in the amount of data and tailors recommendations based on a user's inputted preference or taste (rather than a baseline set).
+The quality of recommendations comes at the cost of requiring a significant amount of memory to run.
+If running out of memory becomes an issue for deployment, recommendation systems using the **Genome Tags** and the **baseline recommendation system** are also preferable altneratives.